JohnerzZ/FoV_Visualization-FOVALIRA-/README.md

 To spawn sensors in determinate positions on the scene, the instantiation.txt file should be used.

 1. Open the Commit2.unity scene (If it is not already open).
-2. Deactivate the objects Sensor, Sensor (1) and Sensor (2) if they are active.
+2. Deactivate the objects Sensor, Sensor (1), Sensor (2), Sensor (3) and Sensor (4) if they are active.
 3. Configure the instantiation.txt file according to the desired experiment.
 For more information, read the "Configuration" section in the report.
 A typical instantiation configuration is written in typical_instantiation.txt.
 You can copy its contents in instantiation.txt as a demo.
 If the instantiation.txt cannot be configured while unity is opened, then you might need to close it to configure the file and then reopen it.
-4. Press play to start the simulation.
+4. After configuring the instantiation.txt file, open the Commit2.unity scene and ress play to start the simulation.

+To Further modify the FOV_Visualization tool to suit your needs, read the "Usage" and "How it was made" sections of the report.

 [Unity Development Platform]: <https://unity3d.com/get-unity/download>